 We’re in the digital marketing industry, and as marketers, we know better than anyone that marketers love to throw fancy words around to make what we do sound super amazing and cool.
 However, there is so much marketing terminology out there, it can be really overwhelming.
-I mean, there is email marketing, influencer marketing, digital marketing, traditional marketing, social media marketing, search engine marketing, the list could go on forever.
+I mean, there is email marketing, influencer marketing, digital marketing, traditional marketing, social media marketing, and search engine marketing.
+The list could go on forever.

 Before I get started with what inbound marketing and outbound marketing are, here is how the American Marketing Association (AMA) defines the word “marketing”.